aksel-blaise/gahaganmorph2/analysis/gahagan14c.md

 Two dates (Tx-913 and Tx-1206) were reported from Features 119 and 134,
 respectively.
-More information about these dates can be found in the text, and in those works cited in the text of the article.
+More information about these dates can be found in the text, and those works cited within the text of the manuscript.

 ``` r
 gcd<-data.frame(bp=c(1150,986),